MyraReeves/Tuxedo/README.md

 <br>

-## 3️⃣ Dynamic Page Additions with JavaScript:
+## 3️⃣ Step 3 - Dynamic Page Additions with JavaScript:

 Review your page’s wireframe.
 Look at the content, and select a few places where you could add in something dynamic.